oodrive/poei/poei-password-manager/README.md

 - Update the password complexity computation to include the following condition: "Has the password already been used?"
   - the condition can be read as: "Has the given password already been saved in the database?"

-## 5 - Hash the password
+## 5 - Password hashing

 **Goal**

-> For security purpose, the passwords must not be saved in the database as is, i.e. in plain text readable by a human.
+> For security purpose, the passwords must not be saved in plain text readable by a human in the database.
 >
-> One way is to store the password in the database instead.
+> One way is to store the password's hash in the database instead.
 >
 > The hashing technique will always result the same output for a given input, in other words, for a given password value,
 > its hash value will always be the same.
 So, it's also possible to check if a password has already been used or not.
 >
 > The type of the hashes are in byte array, so we will use a mechanism to encode the hash into a printable characters
 > using Base64 base encoding.
 This will ease the development to manipulate password hashes.
 > Like the hashes, Base64 outputs are also always the same.